Winston-Lu/ESP8266-LED-Shelf/README.md

 # Improvements over the original

-* Used an ESP8266 instead of an Arduino Nano
+* Used an an ESP32 over an ESP8266 instead of an Arduino Nano
 * Auto-update time from the internet (No need for a real-time clock or manual configuration aside from UTC offsets)
 * Created a webserver to control different settings:
   * Full mobile and desktop support!